nfcpy/nfcpy/docs/examples/ndeftool.rst

 .. option:: --hs

    Encapsulate the Bluetooth Configuration record into a Handover Select Message.
-The carrier power state will set to 'unknown'.
+The carrier power state will set to 'unknown' unless one of the options `--active`, `--inactive` or `--activating` is given.

 .. option:: --active